Mal (community development block): Geography

 The Mal CD block lies in the north-western part of the district.
 The Teesta River flows along the western and southern boundary of the district, the Mal River flows along a portion of the eastern boundary.
 The northern portion has hilly terrain which is part of the sub-Himalayan ranges, the southern portion is part of the central tract, locally called Bhaber.

-The Mal CD block is bounded by the Kalimpong I and Gorubathan CD blocks in Kalimpong district on the north, Matiali and Maynaguri CD blocks on the east, Jalpaiguri CD block on the south, and Rajganj CD block on the west.
+The Mal CD block is bounded by the Kalimpong I and Gorubathan CD blocks in Kalimpong district on the north, Matiali CD block on the east, Kranti CD block on the south, and Rajganj CD block on the west.

 The Mal CD block has an area of 545.90 km2.
-It has 1 panchayat samity, 12 gram panchayats, 196 gram sansads (village councils), 106 mouzas, 100 inhabited villages and 3 census towns.
+It has 1 panchayat samity, 6 gram panchayats, 196 gram sansads (village councils), 106 mouzas, 100 inhabited villages and 2 census towns.
 Mal police station serves this block.
 Headquarters of this CD block is at Mal.